StephanHSmith/bash-scripting/README.md

 # bash-scripting
-A repo for my bash scripting studies.
+This is a repo for my bash scripting studies.
+All scripts are provided as-is!
+I will be testing them so they will work on my system.